profsmith89/ctps/_sources/chap12.md

 A solution to Beckett's challenge with three actors.
 ```

 This table contains eight rows (not counting the header) because the number of different subsets of $n$ objects is exactly $2^n$.
-To verify that this table, when reading the rows in order from top to bottom, is a solution to Beckett's challenge, notice that, when looking at the `ABC` encoding in binary, no two rows of the table are the same, which means that no subset of actors is on the stage more than once.
+To verify that this table, when reading the rows in order from top to bottom, is a solution to Beckett's challenge, notice that, when looking at the `ABC` binary encodings, no two rows of the table are the same, which means that no subset of actors is on the stage more than once.

 ## Its base case